DirectoryTree/LdapRecord-Docs/core/v2/configuration.md

 > **Important**: Disable this option if you're experiencing search / connectivity issues.
 > </br></br>
 > For more information, visit: [Microsoft Docs - LDAP Referrals](https://technet.microsoft.com/en-us/library/cc978014.aspx)

+### DNS SRV Records

+These boolean options indicate that the hsotname should be treated as a DNS SRV record.

+If you use `host_is_ad_dns_srv`, the domain name supplied will be prepended with the standard SRV record name for Active Directory.
+For example, if `hosts` is set to `['example.com']`, the SRV record will be `_ldap._tcp.dc._msdcs.example.com`.

+If you use `host_is_dns_srv`, the SRV record will be looked up exactly as entered.

 ### Options